home-assistant/addons/ssh/DOCS.md

 ## How to use

-You need enable the port for external access.
-You can just enter 22 as value or any other value like you want.
-This recommend to add login credentials.
+To use the web terminal, just start the add-on and click on "Open Web UI" in the add-on page.

+To login via SSH remotely you need to expose the SSH service port and enable an authentication mechanism.

+To expose a port, you can choose any port you like your SSH service to be accessible on.
+If you are using Home Assistant Operating System or do not run a SSH service on your host operating system, just use the default SSH port 22.

+For remote access you need to enable an authentication mechanism.
+You can use public key authentication (recommended) or password authentication.
-To use this add-on, you must have a private/public key to log in.
+To use public key authentication, you have to generate a public/private key pair.
-To generate them, follow the [instructions for Windows][keygen-windows] and [these for other platforms][keygen].
-It is possible to set a password for login since version 2.0 but for high security use private/public keys.
+Follow the [instructions for Windows][keygen-windows] and [these for other platforms][keygen] to generate them.
+To use password authentication configure a password in the configuration section.

 You can not run both variants at the same time.
 Enabling login via keys, will disable password login.
+Especially when exposing the port to the public internet, public key authentication is highly recommended.

 1. Add a ssh key to  `authorized_keys` or set a `password` in the add-on configuration.
 2. Start the add-on.
 3. Connect to your device using your preferred SSH client and use `root` as the username.

 After logging in, you will find yourself in this add-on’s container.
-The Home Assistant configuration directory is mounted on the path `/config`.
+You can use `df` to get a list of available Home Assistant folders.
+E.g. the Home Assistant configuration directory is mounted on the path `/config`.

-Try it out using:
+To use the Home Assistant CLI use the `ha` command.
+To get a list of available Home Assistant CLI commands use:

 ```bash
 ha help